 By: Maddi McGillvray

-In addition to powerful social commentary and plenty of hyperbolic gore, Blood Quantum is equally a compelling story about family and the importance of preserving one’s community.
+In addition to powerful social commentary, Blood Quantum is equally a compelling story about family and the importance of preserving one’s community.
 Rue Morgue got the exclusive opportunity to catch up with cast members Elle-Máijá Tailfeathers and Forrest Goodluck, who portray a complicated, yet heartwarming mother/son relationship.

 Since the election of Trump, people are feeling more unwelcome in their own national borders than ever before.
 How does Blood Quantum address frustrations with racism and the glaring hypocrisy of modern xenophobia?